-My goal was to inspire you to see past the old and onto the new, the what-could-be.
-Time to go snag up all those clearance Christmas decor items at the thrift store and make them your own.
-Woot!
+With that in mind, my goal was to inspire you to see past the old and onto the new, the what-could-be.
+Also, it’s time to go snag up all those clearance Christmas decor items at the thrift store and make them your own.

-Do pin and share how to upcycle old Christmas decor because you know there are others out there debating… 😉
+In addition, pin and share how to upcycle old Christmas decor because you know there are others out there debating.

 Up next, this other thrifted item is about to get a new look and life.
 Head here to see.

 To get these DIY tips & tricks in your inbox, be sure to sign up for my newsletter.
-PLUS, you will get your FREE Furniture Buying Checklist and special discount to my shop.
 Time to see what my blogger friends have for you below.

 Likewise, check out what these fantastic DIY ladies have in created for you: